paulpod/neuromanticsdotnet/source/_posts/That-Syncing-Feeling.md

 - Only works with one specific version of Rekordbox ([7.2.8](https://cdn.rekordbox.com/files/20251203151846/Install_rekordbox_7_2_8.pkg_.zip)),
 - The [script to 'resign' it](https://raw.githubusercontent.com/grufkork/rkbx_link/refs/heads/master/resign_rekordbox.sh) was in a different place
-- It needs permissions set to run - 'chmod +x resign_sh'
+- It needs permissions set to run - `chmod +x resign_sh`
-- I got stuck with the download '/data/offsets-macos' and the extracted Rekordbox permissions ending up in my '~/user' folder not the working directory
+- I got stuck with the download `/data/offsets-macos` and the extracted Rekordbox permissions ending up in my `~/user` folder not the working directory
 - Terminal had to be given permissions to make a change to another app...
-I did not see the dialog box on the Mac Mini I VNC into
+I did not see the dialog box on the Mac Mini I VNC into, oops

 Phew - we got there in the end.